alancam/bluelightpacs/README.md

 * hide/display markups and annotations
 * Export image: both DICOM and JPEG

+### Local Files
+- Open single/multiple files: Click `Open File` in the toolbar and select DICOM (`.dcm`, `.mht`) or images (`.jpg`, `.png`, `.webp`).
+- Open a folder: Click `Open Folder` to select a directory; BlueLight will index files recursively and populate the left panel.
+Click a thumbnail to navigate.
+- Drag and drop: Drop files or folders anywhere on the page to load.
+Directories are read recursively where supported.

+### Keyboard Shortcuts
+- Arrow Up/Down/Left/Right: scroll to previous/next image in series.
+- PageUp/PageDown: jump by ~10% of the series length backward/forward.
+- Home/End: jump to the first/last image in the series.

 ### Support the display of the kinds of markups and annotations
 * GSPS: DICOM Graphic Annotation
 * DICOM Overlay